No, COVID-19 vaccination won't void your life insurance

 No, being vaccinated for COVID-19 will not invalidate your life insurance.

-“This is simply not true,” Oklahoma Insurance Commissioner Glen Mulready said in a Thursday press release.
+“This is simply not true,” Oklahoma Insurance Commissioner Glen Mulready said in a press release Thursday.

 That rumor, apparently started by vaccine skeptics, has been widely circulated on social media in recent weeks.
 It is based in part on the false claim that the three vaccines being used in the United States are "experimental."